Real Geeks Review (2026): CRM and IDX for Agents Who Want to Rank on Google

 What Is Real Geeks?

-The platform pairs a CRM with an IDX-powered agent website, lead capture tools, and marketing automation.
-It is not a pure AI play; it is a fundamentals-first platform that has added AI features incrementally rather than rebuilding around AI from scratch.
+The platform has been around long enough to have a genuine track record across multiple market cycles, which matters when you're evaluating whether a vendor's claims hold up in practice.
+As of early 2026, Real Geeks pairs a CRM with an IDX-powered agent website, lead capture, and rule-based marketing automation.
+It is not a pure AI play — it's a fundamentals-first platform that has added AI features incrementally rather than rebuilding around them from scratch.

 IDX Website Quality